ddev/ddev/docs/content/users/extend/customization-extendibility.md

 * You can reload the nginx configuration by running either [`ddev restart`](../usage/commands.md#restart) or editing the configuration inside the container at `/etc/nginx/sites-enabled/` and running `ddev exec nginx -s reload` on the host system (inside the container run `nginx -s reload`).
 * The alias `Alias "/phpstatus" "/var/www/phpstatus.php"` is required for the health check script to work.

-### Multiple Docroots in nginx (Advanced)

-It’s easiest to have different web servers in different DDEV projects, and DDEV projects can [easily communicate with each other](../usage/faq.md), but some sites require more than one docroot for a single project codebase.
-Sometimes this is because there’s an API in the same codebase but using different code, or different code for different languages, etc.

-The generated `.ddev/nginx_full/seconddocroot.conf.example` demonstrates how to do this.
-You can create as many of these as you want: change the `servername` and the `root` and customize as needed.

 ### nginx Snippets

 #### Example Nginx Snippet: Redirecting HTTP to HTTPS